 We absolutely love hearty rustic peasant-style soups!
 So we usually have a pot on the go most days to enjoy for a budget-friendly lunch or even for dinner along with a tasty sandwich.
 We've listed a few of the soups we like best below but really we love all the soups on offer here on our blog so do have a look at all our soup recipes to find your new favourite.

-Some of our current favourites is this Traditional Scottish Hotchpotch Soup which is really a delicious jumble of veggies!
-And this Orcadian Oatmeal Soup which may have Viking connections!
-And this deeply savoury and homely Traditional Welsh Cawl Soup and my kids favourite this hearty wholesome Peawack Soup from Liverpool!
+Some of our current favourites is this Traditional Scottish Hotchpotch Soup which is really a delicious jumble of vegetables And this Orcadian Oatmeal Soup which may have Viking connections!
+And this homely Traditional Welsh Cawl Soup and our kids favourite this hearty wholesome Peawack Soup from Liverpool!

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***